hmenorjr/hmenorjr/README.md

 ### Hello, Friend. 👋
 I’m Jay.
 A web and software technologist involved in end-to-end development, prototyping, designing and building object-oriented applications.
-I'm currently doing business with BaronaIT remotely.
+I'm currently doing business with [Barona IT](https://barona.fi) remotely.

 ### What I know so far...
 Web development, software development, building micro-services and CI/CD configuration.